alexlaurence/laurence/_pages/document-archive.md

       row.style.display = (visibleCount > 0) ? '' : 'none';
       if (visibleCount > 0) anyVisible = true;
     });
-    // Optionally, show a message if no results
   });
 });
 </script>